Caricatures by Kathy BBB Business Review

 I start drawing her veil and I ask her if she’s ever played Mary in a church play.

 “No. But When I was a girl I used to dress up as Mary and pretend I was her.
 My mamma would get mad and say it was sacrilegious and make me stop.
 But I always did it again anyway.”
+I giggle conspiratorially with her.

 Finally her husband sits down and I laugh out loud.
 He’s dressed as a donkey!

 “I didn’t think you actually meant he was a jackass!”
-The entire room bursts into laughter.
-I blush.

 And how the heck am I supposed to draw this?
 I’ve already got Mary’s head drawn and the baby doll.
-I get an idea.
+Then I get an idea.

 I draw the donkeys ears flopped over because otherwise they won’t be visible.
 And then I draw Mary’s husband as a sort of donkey -centaur, with her sitting on his back.